Big Data Applications in the Real World: Fintech and Healthtech

 Despite data science’s high-profile popularity, this is fair question.
 Data science is not right for everyone, and there are things to consider before making an investment.
 It’s important to note that data science is not new, nor is it a passing trend.
 It’s been around in one form or another for a very long time (think statisticians and mathematicians, for instance).

 However, the advent of big data, advancements in artificial intelligence and programming languages, combined with the number of interconnected datasets and online systems, the possibilities of data science have increased exponentially, offering a whole new world of opportunities.
-By applying data science in your business, you may even discover that your existing datasets can help you surface commercial opportunities that pass untapped through your organization.
+By applying data science and using strategic technology partners in your business, you may even discover that your existing datasets can help you surface commercial opportunities that pass untapped through your organization.

 If you are considering an investment in data science, the following are questions that can help you determine whether it’s worthwhile:

 These are a few guidelines that can be used as points of consideration.
-If you decide that you do need to hire a full time professional to help with your needs, you can find an explanation of different roles and salary expectations here.
-Alternatively, you may decide that you don’t, in fact, need a full time Data Scientist and that an existing employee or engineer can cross -train into the position to fill your needs.
+If you decide that you do need to hire a full time professional to help with your needs, you can find an explanation of different roles and salary expectations in various places.
+Alternatively, you may decide that you don’t, in fact, need a full time Data Scientist and that an existing employee or a strategic technology partne can cross -train into the position to fill your needs.
 This practice is known as upskilling.

 Because of the multidisciplinary nature of the data scientist, there are many skills that an individual must possess.
 The role of the data scientist is such a mixed bag, because it combines mathematics, computer science, consulting, and business acumen into one field.
 It often involves being able to extract, process, refine and visualize data, all before finally surfacing valuable insights for the business to utilize and act on.